maximiliummusterman/GuandanBot/README.md

 4. Select this repo.
 5. Deploy.

+Notes:

+- If Render asked for a card before, it was because the Blueprint was set to the paid `starter` plan.
+- Free web services can spin down after idle time, so the first bot request after a pause can be slow.

 ### Option 2: Manual Web Service

 If you prefer configuring Render manually, use:

 - Runtime: `Python`
+- Instance Type: `Free`
 - Build Command: `pip install -r requirements.txt`
 - Start Command: `gunicorn --bind 0.0.0.0:$PORT --workers 1 --timeout 120 bot_api:app`
 - Health Check Path: `/health`